 I live in Alabama, and grew up in the country cutting wood for the winter and baling hay in the summer.
 My college career started out wanting to go into Wildlife Science, but biology proved to be my weakness.
 Switched to a degree in information systems and made it out of college.

 I have worked in various operation support roles in my career.
 Which while some may look at my resume and say I was jumping between jobs, there is more to the story.
 I worked as contractor with the military for a good portion of my career, so as the contract went to another company I followed along.
-One advantage I think that has given me is over my career: I have been involved in the whole development process (maybe not at the same company) and seen it from various sides.
+One advantage that has given me over my career is I have been involved in the whole development process (maybe not at the same company) and seen it from various sides of the table.

 Who uses resume anymore?
 Just go check my LinkedIn profile.

-You can find me on Twitter and various Slack channels in sqlservercommunity.
+You can find me on Twitter (see footer for those links) and various Slack channels in sqlservercommunity.